Tag: Jangjin

 The Battle of the Chosin Reservoir

-Basil Kvale fought in the Battle of the Chosin Reservoir in weather that reached 40 degrees below zero.
-The men nicknamed the region the "Frozen Chosin" since the temperature was cold enough to freeze a soldiers' skin.
-He worked with a lieutenant to create locations to hit the enemy throughout his time in this battle.
+Basil Kvale recalls fighting in the Battle of the Chosin Reservoir in weather that reached 40 degrees below zero.
+He laughs the men nicknamed the region the "Frozen Chosin" since the temperature was cold enough to freeze a soldiers' skin.
+He recalls working with a lieutenant to create locations to hit the enemy throughout his time in this battle and discovering an underground hospital.

 Carl W. House